 10. Communicating science using narrative techniques can be valuable and enhance children's engagement.
 Using two examples, explain and justify how narrative and storytelling can be used to add richness to children's learning in the Primary Connections unit you have selected.
 Be sure that you make links to research to justify your position.

 Assessment Due Date

-Week 6 Thursday (23 Apr 2020) 11:45 pm AEST Please submit through Moodle
+Week 6 Thursday (22 Apr 2021) 11:45 pm AEST Submit online via Moodle

 Return Date to Students